James’ Programming / Systems Developer Career

 Background

-From there, he found himself picking up early computer devices, such as the the TRS-80 and the Sinclair ZX which he built and learned to program on.
-At the same time, his father also was working with early computers, exposing James to some of them and further enhancing his interest in what they were capable of doing.
+From there, he found himself picking up early computer devices, such as the TRS-80 and the Sinclair ZX, which he built and learned to program on.
+At the same time, his father was working with early computers, exposing James to some of them and further enhancing his interest in what they were capable of doing.
 This interest continued throughout his school years and he eventually found himself getting paid programming positions while still a high school student.

 You and Your Programming Career